 Use this link to visit the Australian Government website regarding engaging an IP attorney.

 What is intellectual property?

 Intellectual property (IP) represents the property of your mind or intellect.
 In business terms, this means proprietary knowledge.
-IP is a business asset and like other business assets it should be identified and an appropriate value placed on it.
+IP is a business asset and like other business assets, it should be identified and an appropriate value placed on it.
 Valuing your IP may help you obtain better access to finance and will almost certainly increase the value of your business.
-Ownership of intellectual property rights means you can sell licence or bequeath IP in much the same way as property.
+Ownership of intellectual property rights means you can sell license or bequeath IP, much the same as property.